fire/deep-motion-editing/docs/decisions/20210213-avoid-special-neural-network-loss-with-6-dimensional-truncated-basis.md

 ## Decision Outcome

-Choose 6D Truncation 3x3 basis because its theory is the simplest and the paper mathematically proved it was accurate.
+Choose 6D Truncation 3x3 basis because its theory is the simplest, and the paper mathematically proved it was accurate.

 ### Positive Consequences <!-- optional -->

 - Better training gain
-- Simpler to understand
+- The code is simpler to understand

 ### Negative Consequences <!-- optional -->